MyINFRA-eu/ansible-role-routeros/README.md

 ## About

-Ansible role for RouteOS (mikrotik devices), with this role you are able to configure and control the following:
+Ansible role for RouterOS (mikrotik devices), with this role you are able to configure and control the following:

 - Gather information
 - Set note (Login Banner)